nbeaver/thunderlink-install-guide/readme.rst

    This is necessary `because of security precautions`_.

-   .. _because of security precations: https://askubuntu.com/questions/419610/permission-of-a-desktop-file
+   .. _because of security precautions: https://askubuntu.com/questions/419610/permission-of-a-desktop-file

 #.
 Run some commands to register the ``x-scheme-handler/thunderlink`` mimetype
    to the ``thunderbird-thunderlink-handler.desktop`` file.